Dukes County Registry of Deeds

 How am I protected if I am 62 or older, or disabled?

 If you’re sixty-two (62) years of age or older, or disabled regardless of age, the Homestead Act protects your real property or manufactured home against attachment, seizure, execution on judgment, levy or sale for the payment of debts.
-The real property or manufactured home must serve as your principal residence, and each individual filing as either elderly or disabled grants protection up to a maximum amount of five hundred thousand dollars ($500,000)—regardless of whether the declaration is filed individually or jointly with one another.
-Elderly persons, regardless of marital status, are personally exempt up to five hundred thousand dollars ($500,000) each.
-If two owners qualify for the elderly or disabled homestead protection, the aggregate protection on the home increases to one million dollars ($1,000,000).
+The real property or manufactured home must serve as your principal residence, and each individual filing as either elderly or disabled grants protection up to a maximum amount of one million dollars ($1,000,000)—regardless of whether the declaration is filed individually or jointly with one another.
+Elderly persons, regardless of marital status, are personally exempt up to one million dollars ($1,000,000) each.
+If two owners qualify for the elderly or disabled homestead protection, the aggregate protection on the home increases to two million dollars ($2,000,000).

 • Note that any elderly or disabled homestead protection terminates upon the person’s death.
 If there are multiple owners, and only one qualifies for an elderly or disabled homestead protection, consider filing one homestead declaration per owner to protect the family’s right to use, occupy and enjoy the home.